 There are two parts to the Search tab: Content Feeds and Insights.
 Let's look at Content Feeds first.

 This is one of the areas where ContentStudio really shines.
-The Content Discovery section is great for finding trending topics and the best content across multiple platforms quickly.
+The Content Discovery section is great for finding fresh content and trending topics across multiple platforms quickly.
 Currently, the searchable platforms or Internet areas are:

 Web Articles – Search the web for posts and news items on your target topic or use the ‘trending’ search for inspiration.
 Web includes Pinterest, Facebook, and Reddit articles.